pryzach/midao/README.md

 Goal of Midao JDBC project is to shield developer from nuances of vendor JDBC implementation and standard JDBC boilerplate code.

-**Unlike standard JDBC libraries** - it allows usage of classes/maps, custom error handling, transaction handling, type conversion, stored procedure handling and pooled connections.
+**Unlike standard JDBC libraries** - it allows usage of classes/maps, custom error handling, transaction handling, type conversion, cached and lazy queries, stored procedure handling and pooled connections.

 **Unlike ORM frameworks** - it doesn't hide SQL from you, while allowing you to use classes/maps to set and read values from Databases.
 Class/map mapping also is allowed for stored procedures.